compose-run/client/README.md

 _A whole backend without leaving React_

-Realtime & persistent versions of the React hooks you already know.
-100% severless.
-Authentication & realtime built-in.
-Get started in seconds.
+* Realtime & persistent versions of the React hooks you already know.
+* 100% Severless.
+* Authentication & realtime built-in.
+* Get started in seconds.

 ![](https://user-images.githubusercontent.com/2288939/139447267-76a76bf7-f964-4f80-9c44-dd008e74fd8f.png)

-## `useState`
+## `useRealtimeState`

-Like `useState`, `useRealtimeState` is for maintaining simple state.
-By default, it syncs the state across all instances of the same `name` for all users.
+Where `useState` is like a variable that holds state within a React Component, `useRealtimeState` is like a cloud variable that syncs state across all instances of the same `name` parameter – for all users.

 Try opening this page in two tabs to see how data sync across them: